-In the Japanese airline industry, three companies, JAL, ANA, and JAS, have been major companies.
+In the Japanese airline industry, three companies, JAL, ANA, and JAS, had been the Big Three companies.
 In the international markets, JAL has been dominant, and ANA is new to the market (it was allowed to enter international routes late 1980s).
 JAS had only a few, short-distance destinations.
 In the domestic market, ANA has been the largest company.
 JAL was competing with ANA in major routes, but many routes were served by ANA only.
 JAS was a distant third.
+See Figure 1 for domestic market shares of ANA, JAL, JAS, and others in 2002, before the merger of JAL and JAS.

 In 2002, JAL and JAS announced a plan to merge.
 This would not change a picture in the international markets, but create a network of domestic services that would rival ANA.
-The competitive situation in domestic market significantly change.
+The competitive situation in domestic market would significantly change.

-In March 15, 2002, the FTCJ publicly published a concern over the planned merger of JAL and JAS.3 In the published concern, the FTCJ raised several points.
+In March 15, 2002, the FTCJ publicly published a concern over the planned merger of JAL and JAS.4 In the published concern, the FTCJ raised several points.